TEECOM/teecom.github.io/_posts/2020-05-13-the-hard-path-to-communicating-while-remote.md

 get blurry.
 However, our current situation is unusually clear.
 Our new constraint is that all thought workers are now working remotely.
 How we cope with this constraint can help us not only during this pandemic but also afterwards.
-Secondly, it will have an impact on how our physical work spaces are organized and subdivided.
+Additionally, it will have an impact on how our physical work spaces are organized and subdivided.

 Video conferencing has displaced in-person gatherings of all kinds, business and